Barossa Valley Gourmet Food and Wine Tour

 By now you will be ready for lunch as we travel to Tanunda where you can purchase your own lunch with a choice of over 20 eateries within a 500m strip on the main street.

 After lunch we travel to Lou Miranda Estate, a boutique, family owned cellar door.
-Here you will get to indulge in a wine and chocolate pairing experience.
-Choose between four wines or three fortified wines each paired with a chocolate.
+Here you will get to indulge in a wine and chocolate pairing experience comprising of four wines each paired with a chocolate.

 Our last winery for the day is Kellermeister Cellar Door.
 Sit back and sample their premium wines, apple cider and chocolate liqueur.
 Kellermeister was originally founded in 1976 by Ralph Jones, and he and his wife Val only recently retired in 2012 with winemaker Mark Pearce and his wife Susanna purchasing the business.
 Marvel at the original mudbrick cellar door, take in the views of the rolling vineyards plus be sure to try their raved about, award winning Wild Witch Shiraz and turkish delight flavoured Alicante Rose in their Fun Favourites range!